 A lot of folks turn most of their venison into ground deer meat, and while I would argue there are many, many wild game recipes to really utilize deer meat like venison stew, venison steaks, and even smoked venison shanks, roasts, and more, I can see the appeal.

 The problem isn’t that a lot of people turn their deer meat into grind, it’s that they typically limit the uses to things like deer sausage, venison chili, and maybe, maybe some shepherd’s pie or another type of casserole.

 Yes, deer meat is very lean and it can be a little bit of a learning curve to turn it into delicious things like venison burgers, venison enchiladas, or, in this case, meatloaf.
 But, it’s not impossible to do, and once you get the flavor profile and learn how to work with this lean meat, the sky is the limit.

 But, after some trial and error, I managed to make one of the best venison meatloaf recipes, the best meatloaf, I’ve ever tasted.
-My husband liked it, the kids liked it, and it has quickly become one of my favorite venison recipes.
+My husband likes it, the kids like it, and it has quickly become one of the favorite venison recipes for the whole family.

 How to Make Venison Meatloaf

 This is a great recipe that doesn’t require much, just a bit of finesse so you don’t overwork the meat.
 Because all the good, complimenting flavors in the world can’t save a meatloaf if it turns into a dried-out brick.